-Program Primary Placement Minor Rotation Adult Focused Child and Family Focused Asian Pacific Development Center (APDC) Available only to intern matched with the APDC track N/A ✓ ✓ Adult Intensive Services (CLP and/or ACLS) √ ✓ √ Colorado Refugee Wellness Center (CRWC) ✓ √ Elmira Counseling Center (co-located with Child and Family North) √ ✓ ✓ Older Adults Services (co-located with Southeast Counseling Center) √ √ Southeast Counseling Center (co-located with Child and Family South) ✓ ✓ √ Early Childhood and Family Center (ECFC) Available only as a primary placement for Child Track N/A ✓ (Ages 0 to 6) Child and Family - North (co-located with Elmira Center) √ ✓ √
+Program Primary Placement Minor Rotation Adult Focused Child and Family Focused Immigrant and Refugee Center of Excellence ✓ ✓ ✓ ✓ Adult Intensive Services (CLP and/or ACLS) $\checkmark$ ~ $\checkmark$ Elmira Counseling Center ✓ ✓ ✓

-Program Primary Placement Minor Rotation Adult Focused Child and Family Focused Child and Family - South (co-located with Southeast) ✓ ✓ ✓ School-Based Programs N/A Availability varies by year √ Crisis Services and Addiction & Recovery N/A Observational √
+Program Primary Placement Minor Rotation Adult Focused Child and Family Focused Older Adults Services (co-located with Southeast Counseling Center) $\checkmark$ ✓ Southeast Counseling Center (co-located with Child and Family South) ✓ ✓ ✓ Early Childhood and Family Center (ECFC) Available only as a primary placement for Child Track N/A ✓ (Ages 0 to 6) Child and Family - North ✓ $\checkmark$ ✓ Child and Family - South (co-located with Southeast) ✓ ✓ ~ School-Based Programs N/A Availability varies by year ✓ Crisis Services and Addiction & Recovery ✓ ✓ have observation of all types of referral and walk-in client situations and needs where level of crisis is identified and addressed through providing resources, assisting in higher level of care placement, admission to the CSU, and placement on M-1 holds for safety needs.

-\Additional training experiences include working in the crisis services continuum of care and the addiction & recovery programs.
-These experiences are largely observational learning in the crisis walk-in clinic, crisis stabilization unit, detox, and outpatient programs.
+\Interns who choose a rotation in crisis services would have the opportunities to interact with clients receiving care in the Crisis Stabilization Unit (CSU) through milieu interactions, providing brief individual therapy and leading group therapy programming.
+Additionally, while shadowing in the Walk-In Crisis unit, interns will